spences10/scottspence.com/posts/2021/09/26/six-months-as-a-developer-advocate/index.md

 together.

 Which brings me to my team!
-I'm thankful for is a really supportive team and manager ([Jamie Barton]) that belieives in me and the content I'm producing.
+I'm thankful for is a really supportive team and manager ([Jamie Barton]) that believes in me and the content I'm producing.
 Before I started at GraphCMS I never thought I'd be putting out the amount of content I have produced.